Smoking While Pregnant Linked to ADHD in Children

 Photo by Pawel Czerwinski on Unsplash

 It’s a publicly known fact that smoking in general is not good for our health.
 Quitting can be a struggle and many opt for vaping to reduce their nicotine intake.
-You can now even get vaping essential oils to sooth yourself.
 However, smoking while pregnant has many serious side effects on the baby, not just yourself.
 Everything from low birth weight, potential development issues.
 New studies show that ADHD is now linked to mothers who smoke during pregnancy.

 Children born to women who smoked during pregnancy appeared to have an increased risk of developing attention-deficit/hyperactivity disorder.
 The new study also hints (but doesn’t prove) that nicotine-replacement products used during pregnancy, such as patches and gum, could pose the same risk to children!
 Still, this study suggests that nicotine itself, not just tobacco, may be a hazard during pregnancy.
-So maybe using vape pens with a SMOK mod might be a decent alternative for some.
-Tests and research has been conducted to find out whether vaping and smoking lead to the same effects which have shown that vaping things like Vapebox products to be less harmful.
 Among other things, smoking during pregnancy seems to boost the risk of miscarriage, pregnancy complications, premature deliveries, low birth weight and even obesity.

 Dangers of Cigarette Smoke